 Aliyah: (Front row, giant mobile phone, unpleasant body odor). ‘‘Mr. Lie-ton… big become bigger but why gooder not possible?”

 No matter what my answer, or indeed how sloppy my explanation, they lapped it up like cats to a saucer of cream.
 They were literally hanging on my every word.
-Some lessons I felt a bit like Robin Williams in Dead Poets Society, only just stopping myself from making them call me “O captain, my captain!’’.
+Some lessons I felt a bit like Robin Williams in Dead Poets Society, only just stopping myself from making them call me “O captain, my captain!’’

-‘‘Mr. Lie-ton… your lesson so fun, I like it too much!’’ cooed Subha (Third row, white gloves, unusually tall). ‘‘I tell my husband… Mr-Lie-ton’s class… I like it too much!’’
+‘‘Mr. Lie-ton… your lesson so fun, I like it too much!’’ cooed Subha (Third row, white gloves, unusually tall). ‘‘I tell my husband… Mr Lie-ton’s class… I like it too much!’’

 At the beginning of each session I’d gratefully accept the gifts they left at my desk.
 One day it was freshly baked Arabic bread sprinkled with thyme.
-Another time I received rice stuffed vine leaves and bulging bags of thick crunchy almonds.
+Another day I received rice stuffed vine leaves and bulging bags of thick crunchy almonds.
 It was certainly nice to feel so valued!

 ‘‘Mr Lie-ton… Qatar food so delisher… I like it too much!’’ exclaimed Aeshi (Back row, persistent cough).